X

 Contract length

 Department funding offers vary in length.
 Departments might offer a student a full-time graduate assistantship for five years, for instance, noting that renewal depends on the availability of funding and only if the student is making progress and peforming well in their duties.
 Offers of funding are executed through semester contracts.
-Therefore, the standard contract length is 4 months.
+Therefore, the standard contract length is 4 months during the fall or spring semester.
+However, departments have the option of issuing a 9 or 12 month contract.

 Graduate Tuition Scholarship